Jonas-Finkler/m5-elpris/README.md

 # M5Paper Electricity Price Monitor

 A simple electricity price monitor for Denmark that displays current and upcoming electricity prices on an M5Paper E-Ink display.
 Updates hourly and uses deep sleep to maximize battery life.
+Helps you save money by running appliances when electricity is cheapest!

 ![M5-elpris electricity price monitor](./pictures/elpris-monitor.jpeg)

+## Why Use This?

+Save money by timing your energy usage smartly:
+- Run your washing machine when prices drop (clean clothes, clean conscience!)
+- Charge your EV during low-price hours
+- Avoid running the dishwasher during peak prices (unless you really need those clean forks)
+- Perfect excuse to postpone vacuuming: "Sorry, honey, electricity's too expensive right now!"

 ## Features